piqnt/stage.js/README.md

 ### String
-String is a row of images which are dynamically selected from `frames` using characters of a string `value` (or items of an array `value`).
+String is a row of textures that are dynamically selected from `frames` using characters of a string value, or items of an array value.

 ```javascript
 // Create a new string instance with frames